BeMoreHumanOrg/bemorehuman/README.md

 Follow the regular cmake way of building:

-     cd ~/src/bemorehuman    # or whereever the bemorehuman source is on your machine) mkdir build; cd build
+     cd ~/src/bemorehuman    # or wherever the bemorehuman source is on your machine mkdir build; cd build

-     # if you are using the built-in hum HTTP server
      cmake ..
-     # if you are using your own HTTP server such as nginx
-     cmake -DUSE_FCGI=ON ..

      cmake --build .
      sudo make install       # root is used to install the include/library/binaries and create config file under /etc)

+     # if you are using your own HTTP server such as nginx, add "-DUSE_FCGI=ON" to the first cmake above
+     cmake -DUSE_FCGI=ON ..
+     # if you want to use protobuf instead of the default json, add "-DUSE_PROTOBUF=ON" to the first cmake above
+     cmake -DUSE_PROTOBUF=ON ..

 Binaries built:
 These are the binaries that get created automatically in the above cmake process: